 Gary joined Watsi on July 6th, 2014.
-Twelve months ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Gary's most recent donation traveled 8,700 miles to support Daniel, a toddler from Tanzania, to fund knee surgery so he can grow up active and healthy.
+One year ago, Gary joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Gary's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.

 Gary has funded healthcare for 78 patients in 12 countries.